SocAIty/FastTaskAPI/README.md

 You can try them out in the browser, with curl or Postman.
 For more convenience with the socaity package, you can use the endpoints like functions.

-### Use the endpoints like functions with the socaity client.
+### Use the endpoints like functions with [fastSDK](https://github.com/SocAIty/fastSDK).
-If you have the socaity package installed, you can use the endpoints like a function.
+With fastSDK, you can use the endpoints like a function.
+FastSDK will deal with the job id and the status requests in the background.
-This makes it insanely useful for complex scenarious where you use multiple models and endpoints.
+This makes it insanely useful for complex scenarios where you use multiple models and endpoints.
-Socaity package release comes soon.

 ### Job status and progress bars